John Wert, President

 Holly has ridden endurance internationally in Brazil 2014 and Dubai 2018 as well as Italy 2021 with her heart-horse, Poete with whom she has had a wonderful career, winning two National Championships and earning AERC Decade Team in addition to competing FEI .
 Holly is passionate about the sport of endurance, improving her own knowledge and skills along with promoting and enhancing the sport.
 Holly served on the AERC-international committee from 2014 to 2022.
 After which Holly and fellow board members decided to formulate the not-for-profit USA Northeast Endurance, Inc. to help serve the needs of endurance in the Northeast area.
 She is excited to see team competitions becoming popular in the Northeast, as well as encouraging riders from other disciplines to attempt endurance, whether it is through introductory clinics, conditioning rides, CTRs or higher distances.
 Holly wants to see Endurance become a growing sports again in the US as it has been the fastest growing equestrian sport internationally over the last several years.

-Currently, Holly serves as the president and treasurer for USA Northeast, Inc.
+Currently, Holly serves as the Treasurer for USA Northeast, Inc.

 Vice President